I. NAME AND OBJECTIVES

 1. The general body of the International Youth Nuclear Congress (“IYNC”) is also called the IYNC Network (“Network”).
 The mission of the IYNC is:

 We, as representatives of the new generation of professionals in the nuclear field agree to seize the opportunity of IYNC 2000 by creating an international network, the “International Youth Nuclear Congress”, to:

-- Develop new approaches to communicate benefits of nuclear power, as part of a balanced energy mix;
+- Develop new approaches to communicate benefits of applications of nuclear science and technology, including nuclear power as a low carbon energy source, as part of a balanced energy mix;

-- Promote further peaceful uses of nuclear science and technology for the welfare of mankind;
+- Promote further peaceful uses of nuclear science and technology for the welfare of mankind and sustainable development;

 - Transfer knowledge from the current generation of leading scientists to the next generation and across international boundaries; and